You can view the article here:

 Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their check box, or selecting the check box next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …

-Next, select Deactivate from the Bulk Actions drop down menu …
+Once you have done this, choose Deactivate from the Bulk Actions drop down menu …

 Your selected plugins will be deactivated …

-Once you have deactivated your plugins, click on the Inactive link on the menu at the top of the page …
+Once you have deactivated these plugins, click on the Inactive link on the menu at the top of the page …

 A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you want to proceed to the next step and delete all of the plugins listed …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and remove all of the plugins listed …

-All plugins will be deleted …
+All plugins will be deleted and their associated files will be removed from your server …

-Managing Plugins
+Managing WordPress Plugins – Tools

 Health Check & troubleshooting